SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     4. Finally, we need to add the steps to submit the build job to GCP.
 You need four steps:

-        * Checkout the code
+        * Check out the code
         * Authenticate with GCP
-        * Setup gcloud
+        * Set up gcloud
         * Submit the build

         How can you do this?
 Hint: For the first two steps these two GitHub actions can be useful: